by Edwin X Berry, Ph.D., Physics

 IPCC used different rules to calculate the human carbon cycle than it used to calculate the natural carbon cycle.
 The correct calculation of the human carbon cycle must use the same rules as the natural carbon cycle because nature cannot distinguish between human and natural carbon atoms.

 Courtney commented in his review of this paper’s Preprint, that this paper,

 “quantifies the anthropogenic and natural contributions to changes in atmospheric CO2 concentration without need for knowledge of rate constants for individual mechanisms.
 This is a breakthrough in understanding which (other authors) including myself all failed to make.”

-This paper uses the Physics model (Berry, 2019b) and IPCC (2013) data to determine the “rate constants” or “e-times” for IPCC’s natural carbon cycle.
-Then, this paper uses the same rules and e-times for IPCC’s natural carbon cycle to calculate the true human carbon cycle.
+This paper uses the Physics model with IPCC data to determine the “rate constants” or “e-times” for IPCC’s natural carbon cycle.
+Then, this paper uses the e-times for IPCC’s natural carbon cycle to calculate the human carbon cycle.
 IPCC did not do this which is why IPCC got the wrong answer for the human carbon cycle.
 And the wrong answer has led to the incorrect public perception of the influence of human carbon emissions.

-The correct calculation shows that all human CO2 from 1750 to 2020 has increased atmospheric CO2 by only 32 ppm (parts per millions by volume).
+The correct calculation, described herein, shows that all human carbon emissions through 2019 have increased atmospheric CO2 by only 31 ppm (parts per millions by volume).

 This paper converts carbon units of GtC (Gigatons of Carbon) and PgC (Petagrams of Carbon) into CO2 units of ppm (parts per million by volume in dry air) using:

 1 ppm = 2.12 GtC = 2.12 PgC